(TPO Receptor Agonists)

 There are two TPO receptor agonists approved by the FDA in the US for adults and by the regulatory agencies in some other countries: romiplostim (Nplate®) and eltrombopag (Promacta®/Revolade®).
-Both of these treatments are being tested in children.4,5 Clinical trials are ongoing for other TPO receptor agonists.
+Eltrombopag was approved by the FDA for limited use in children in June, 2015.
+Clinical trials are ongoing for other TPO receptor agonists.

 Romiplostim is a manufactured peptibody (part peptide and part antibody) liquid that is given by weekly subcutaneous (under the skin) injection.
 On September 4, 2008, the US FDA approved romiplostim for adults with ITP (either splenectomized or not) who have failed at least one other treatment for the disease3.
 Since then other countries have approved its use, sometimes adding other criteria.

 Eltrobopag is a small molecule (pill) taken daily.
 The drug was given final approval in February, 2011 with the same approval criteria as romiplostim.3 Other countries have also approved its use, again, sometimes adding other criteria.

 romiplostim: The dose of romiplostim, from 1ug/kg to 10 ug/kg, depends on the patient's weight and response to previous doses.
 The dose is reduced or discontinued if the platelet count rises too high or if the patient doesn't respond.2

 eltrombopag: The pill is given as a 25, 50, or 75 mg daily dose.
 It must be taken on an empty stomach as other medications and food affect its absorption2.
 People of Japanese heritage require a lower starting dose.7